LaunchCodeEducation/java-web-development/src/chapters/tools-in-intelliJ/gradle.rst

 If dependencies are external libraries, then where does the source code come from?
 It comes from an external repository.
-In this class we will be using **Maven Central**, which is a website that contains files for your dependencies.
+In this class, we will be using Maven Central, a website containing files for any dependencies.
-Other repositories do exist and work in a similar way.
+Other repositories do exist and work similarly.

 In the ``build.gradle`` file we link up with Maven Central by using the ``repositories`` method.